pep108/astro-mithril/README.md

 - 💧 client-side hydration options, and
 - 🤝 opportunities to mix and nest frameworks together

+## Example

+Check out the example in the /example folder

 ## Troubleshooting

 For help, check out the `#support` channel on [Discord](https://astro.build/chat).